As your organization grows, so does the number of servers, devices, and services you depend on.

 The commercial version Nagios XI has a richer range of features, including automated support for discovering your devices and hosts, automatically configuring the tool, and commercially-supported addons.
 It has a much more sophisticated user interface and more advanced reporting that covers trends, capacity planning assistance, etc.

 Nagios XI is built to run on Red Hat Linux and CentOS.
 For Windows, use a VM appliance with Hyper-V or VMware.
-It includes an auto-discovery tool and a configuration wizard for adding a new device, host, or application).
+It includes an auto-discovery tool and a configuration management wizard for adding a new device, host, or application).

 Once Nagios XI is installed and monitoring, the Operations Screen gives you a high-level view of the current state of the network, and the Operations Center lets you drill down to the items mentioned.